-VA Loan Programs: the Department of Veterans Affairs guarantees very attractive long-term fixed rate mortgages for eligible military members with little or no down payment options.
+The Department of Veterans Affairs guarantees very attractive long-term fixed rate mortgages for eligible military members with little or no down payment options using a VA mortgage.

-The down payment is 20% for a bank statement loan, Liquid Asset-qualifier, or cash-flow investment property loan. (subject to credit scores above 620, satisfactory credit report, and 2 years of self-employment, if applicable.)
+The minimum down payment for a bank statement loan is 10 percent with 720 credit scores, 15-percent for a liquid Asset-qualifier program, and 20-percent for the cash-flow investment property loan.
+These loans are subject to credit scores above 620, satisfactory credit report, and 2 years of self-employment, if applicable.

 Down Payments on Jumbo Mortgages

-The traditional down payment is 20-percent for a jumbo mortgage loan, but there are programs with as little as 5-percent if you meet the conditions.
+The traditional down payment is 20-percent for a jumbo mortgage loan, but there are programs with as little as 5-percent as well if you meet the stricter conditions.

-In Boulder, the median home listing price is $885,600.
+In Boulder, the median home price is $1,300,000 from reports by the Daily Camera.
 The median home price can be skewed with more multi-million dollar homes sold combined in a market with low inventory.
-Adjacent cities near Boulder like Louisville, Longmont, Lafayette, and Superior, have lower priced homes.
+Adjacent cities near Boulder like Louisville, Longmont, Lafayette, and Superior have lower priced homes.

-Because the median price is far above the $529,000 conforming limit, you'll need to have at least 20% of the home's contract price ready for a down payment.
-However, there are loan products that allow just 5% down up to $1 million (yet rates are not as attractive).
+Because the median price is far above the $647,200 conforming limit, you may need to have 20-percent of the home's contract price ready for a down payment.
+However, there are loan products that allow just 5% down up to $1.5 million (yet rates are not as attractive).
 If you're a first-time home buyer who wants a low down payment, we have 3-percent, 5 percent and 10-percent down to keep more money in your pocket.

 Want to Buy a Duplex or Multi-family Residence?

-Below are the conforming loan limits and minimum down payments for a Duplex, Triplex, or Quadplex in Denver & Boulder.
+Below are the conforming loan limits and minimum down payments for a Duplex, Triplex, or Quadplex in Denver, Boulder, CO Springs, or Fort Collins.
 If the purchase price or value is above these limits, you'll need non-conforming financing.

 Of course, if you are eligible for a VA loan, you may qualify for zero down on some of the above scenarios.

-Once more, to summarize the down payment options available to help you become a homeowner in the greater Denver - Boulder area are:
+Once more, to summarize the down payment options available to help you become a homeowner in the greater Denver metro, Fort Collins and Colorado Springs area are: